What Does It Mean When You Dream About Falling? Top Interpretations

 That is why the context and circumstances of your dream are so important to understanding it.

-The Most Reported Falling Situations
+The Most Common Dreams of Falling

-- Falling into an abyss, or from a great height
+- Falling into an abyss or from a great height

-- Tripping, or losing your balance
+- Tripping or losing your balance

 - Being pushed